-David Mace is the Co-founder and CEO of SwiftScale Biologics.
+David Mace is the Co-founder & CEO of SwiftScale Biologics, a life sciences startup based in San Francisco, California.
 SwiftScale Biologics accelerates time to market for protein drugs by turning a labor-intensive drug production scale-up challenge into a computational challenge.
+Previously David was an Entrepreneur in Residence at 8VC, where he focused on the intersection of biology & computer science.
+He graduated from the California Institute of Technology with a degree in computer science.

-What prompted you to pursue a career in healthcare/biotech?
+What prompted you to pursue a career in healthcare/life sciences (HC/LS)?

 My background is in computer science.
 I studied computer science at Caltech and then I worked on machine learning at Facebook.
 After that, I really wanted to work on a computer science solution to a biology problem because I thought that some of the most interesting and challenging problems to solve were in biology.

 More and more people are entering healthcare from a computer science background.
 Did you find anything to be difficult in making this transition?
-How did you pick up the health and bio side of things?
+How did you pick up the HC/LS side of things?

 Can you tell us a little bit about your background & career thus far?
 What were you doing before you started running a high potential venture backed startup?